zestyxyz/ads-sdk/README.md

-# zesty-ads-sdk
+# ads-sdk

 The Zesty Ads SDK allows developers to integrate their app into the Zesty Network.
-More [docs](https://zestyxyz.notion.site/Zesty-Market-Documentation-346d6f9aa8544cf9a5484c3ccf61523a)
+More [docs](https://docs.zesty.xyz)

 Currently, we support the following platforms: